Mishnah: Division

-The Mishnah is arranged by subject matter, and is divided into six "orders" (sedarim, singular seder סדר), each containing 7–12 tractates (masechtot, singular masechet מסכת; lit. "web"), 63 in total.
+The Mishnah is arranged by subject matter, and is divided into six "orders" (sedarim, singular seder סדר).
+More often referring to the entire Talmud, the Mishnah may also be called the Shas (meaning "Six Orders").
+Tradition attributes this division back to its author, Judah Ha-Nasi.

 Except for Zeraim, the orders are arranged from longest (in number of chapters) to shortest.
-According to tradition, the Mishnah was divided into six thematic sections by its author, Judah Ha-Nasi.
+A popular mnemonic for these orders is the acronym "Z'MaN NaKaT".

-Each masechet is divided into chapters (perakim, singular perek) and then paragraphs (mishnayot, singular mishnah).
+Each order contains 7–12 tractates (masechtot, singular masechet מסכת; lit. "web"), 63 in total.
+Tractates are divided into chapters (perakim, singular perek) and then paragraphs (mishnayot, singular mishnah).
 In this last context, the word mishnah means a single paragraph of the work, i.e. the smallest unit of structure, leading to the use of the plural, "Mishnayot", for the whole work.

 According to the Babylonian Talmud, Hagigah 14a:9, there were originally six to seven hundred orders of the Mishnah, with only six surviving to the present.